GeForce RTX 50 series: Mobile

 Laptops featuring GeForce RTX 50 series laptop GPUs were shown at CES 2025.
 Laptops with RTX 50 series GPUs were paired with Intel's Arrow Lake-HX and AMD's Strix Point and Fire Range CPUs.
 Nvidia claims that Blackwell architecture's new Max-Q features can increase battery life by up to 40% over GeForce 40 series laptops.
 For example, Advanced Power Gating saves power by turning off areas of the GPU that are unused and the paired GDDR7 memory can run in an "ultra" low-voltage state.
-Initial RTX 50 series laptops will become available in March 2025 starting at $1,299.
+Initial RTX 50 series laptops were made available in March 2025 starting at $1,299.